oel-mediateam/storybook-origin-DEPRECATED/README.md

-# storybook-origin-DEPRECATED
+# Storybook (the Original)
 DEPRECATED: No longer in active development.
+This repository serves as an archive location.